AbirHasan2005/VideoCompress/README.md

 ## Required Configs:
 * `TG_BOT_TOKEN` - Get this from [@BotFather](https://t.me/BotFather)
-* `LOG_CHANNEL` - Put Your Bot's Logs Channel's ID.
+* `LOG_CHANNEL` - Put Your Bot's Logs Channel's Username.
 For Help ask in [Support Group](https://t.me/linux_repo).
 * `BOT_USERNAME` - Your Bot's Username which you send to [@BotFather](https://t.me/BotFather) while creating Bot. ***(Without `@` Before Username!!)***
 * `APP_ID` - Get this from my.telegram.org
 * `API_HASH` - Get this from my.telegram.org
 * `AUTH_USERS` - Put your ID & other Sudo Users IDs.
 Separate with **Space**.
 Just for using ***Admin Commands***.
-* `UPDATES_CHANNEL` - Put your Channel Username or Channel ID which you want to do Force Sub.
+* `UPDATES_CHANNEL` - Put your Channel Username which you want to do Force Sub.
 But bot should be Admin in that channel.
 If got any error or not understand anything than ask in [Support Group](https://t.me/linux_repo).

 ## Optional Configs:
 * `COMMAND_EXEC` - `/exec` Command Handler.